6 Places for Autumn Woodland Walks

-Wanna take a long, slow forest walk?
+The Cooler weather is slowly settling in.
+It’s the perfect time for those long, slow forest walks.
 Alone, as a couple, or with your family, head out to discover these paths made accessible for everyone.

 La Forêt Habitée in Dudswell

-In Dudswell, near Lac d’Argent, a small network of trails covering about ten kilometres is waiting for you.
+In Dudswell, near Lac d’Argent, a small network of trails covering about twelve kilometres is waiting for you.
 Many interpretive panels have been installed so you can learn more about the forest residents.
 The Petit Lac trail, the Crêtes trail, the Ravage trail… No matter which one you choose, they’re all very well adapted for a family outing.
+Please note that the trails are closed during the hunting season.

 Access fees: free